-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 Healing does not need to hide — it happens when we speak.

-or shared with survivors — Someone else may need to know your truth
+Someone else may need to know your truth.

 Give your pain a voice.